GourmetCuisine at the highest level

 Inspired by Japan.
 Made for Alpine pleasure

 The chef duo of Dominik Sato and Fabio Toffolon oversee the two restaurants, ensuring incomparable gourmet Japanese dining at both of them.
-Both restaurants have been awarded one Michelin star and 17 Gault Millau points.
-The Japanese by The Chedi Andermatt on Gütsch is also Switzerland’s highest altitude Japanese restaurant.
+The Japanese is the culinary highlight of the three restaurants at The Chedi Andermatt.
+With its Japanese-influenced delicacies, it offers its guests a true taste experience and already has 17 Gault Millau points and two Michelin stars.
+The Japanese by The Chedi Andermatt on Gütsch is also Switzerland’s highest altitude Japanese restaurant with a Michelin star.

 Bento, kaiseki, sushi.
 Arigato!